Achieving your dental goals with a cosmetic dentist

 - Prior to being bonded in place, the veneers can be tried in and evaluated.
 If the shape and color are satisfactory, they can be permanently bonded in place.

-Once bonded in place, there is no going back.
 If changes are desired after bonding, there likely would be a fee, even up to 100% of the original investment if the whole thing must be redone.
 Quite often the patient will be asked to sign off at each step, giving permission to continue.

 If all these protocols are followed, you should be able to ensure your goals are met.